Palindrom/Palindrom/README.md

 ### Dependencies

+It depends on Native [ES6 Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
+Check usability on [caniuse](http://www.caniuse.com/#search=Proxy).

-If you use the bundle, no dependencies are needed.
-However for more information, you can view all the dependencies in [package.json](https://github.com/Palindrom/Palindrom/blob/master/package.json).
+If you use the bundle, no file dependencies are needed.
+You can view all the dependencies in [package.json](https://github.com/Palindrom/Palindrom/blob/master/package.json).

 ### Development